profile-pic

 Tabless

 Streamlined restaurant order operations with a single tablet solution.
-Implemented key modules for deposits, restaurant hours, and scraper modules.
-Built core modules using Django REST, PostgreSQL, MongoDB.
-Implemented Selenium for real-time data scraping.
-Managed WebSocket connections for real-time backend data to UI & mobile apps.
+Led back-end development, implementing modules for deposits, restaurant hours, and scraper modules using Django REST, PostgreSQL, MongoDB.
+Implemented Selenium for real-time data scraping and managed WebSocket connections.

 Tempest

-Provided Wikipedia infobox information for search terms in a private browser web application.
-Enhance efficient parsing functions using Beautiful Soup for extracting data from Wikipedia pages' infoboxes.
-Build on FastApi framework
+Provided Wikipedia infobox information for search terms in a private browser app.
+Enhanced parsing functions using Beautiful Soup and built on FastAPI framework.

 Automatic Metadata Extraction & Summarization Tools